 After the deal was completed, the Red Sox ownership had now changed hands for the fifth time in 13 seasons.
 The first thing Lannin did was turn complete full control of baseball operations to Bill Carrigan.
 Carrigan reviewed all the player contracts and even chose new team uniforms.
 So when spring training opened in 1914, Carrigan was ready and in charge.

 The Federal League executives were devastated.
 The big name players would not jump to their league.
-They had approached Ty Cobb and Walter Johnson without a positive result, and now they couldn't get Tris Speaker.
-But still they caused the salaries of the major league to go up dramatically across the board.
+They had approached Ty Cobb and Walter Johnson without a positive result, and now they couldn't get Speaker.
+But still they caused the salaries of the two major leagues to go up dramatically across the board.
 Lannin could afford it and Ban Johnson was happy with the change in Boston.